jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ## My Preferred Toolchain

 Python is my preferred language for writing modem simulations.
 It's simple, has decent performance as long as you use the right libraries, and doesn't require a lot of ceremony.
 You can just open up a text file and hack away.
 Unlike some numerical-focused scripting languages I've used (Matlab and Julia), efficient arrays aren't built into the language.
 They need to be accessed through third-party, open source, packages.
 This leads to some clunky syntax, but you get used to it.
-In my opinion, the benefits of using Python outweight syntactical noise.
+In my opinion, the benefits of using Python outweigh annoying syntax.

 ## Modulator Simulation

 @TODO: Add diagram with large workflow, channel encoding, preamble, etc.

 The two packages you absolutely need to write effective simulations in Python are `numpy` (for efficient arrays and math), and `matplotlib` (for plotting).
-Eventually, you'll also want to import `scipy`, but this is enough for now.
+Eventually, we'll also want to use import `scipy`.
 To kick things off, let's import them.

 ``` python
 import numpy as np